poojanagrawal/mesalabs-day1/lab1/README.md

 This panel is showing how model properties change over time, currently using model number as the x-axis (In many cases, the absolute age of the star doesn’t matter.
 Since age correlates closely with model number, and model number is easier to interpret, we often use it as a proxy).
 Since we're studying core overshooting effects, we'd like to modify this panel to show the evolution of the core mass instead of the default value.

-To customize what's displayed in MESA plots, we first need to understand what data is being tracked.
+To customize what is displayed in MESA plots, we first need to understand what data is being tracked.
 When MESA runs, it creates a `LOGS` directory containing two main types of output files:

 - `history.data`: Records global stellar properties at each timestep
 - `profile*.data`: Captures the star's internal structure at specific timesteps